-They became a craze in recent years, created in an attempt to combat the array of problems that are thought to come with sitting at conventional desks for long periods of time – sometimes for up to ten hours a day with little or no movement.
+They became a craze in recent years, created in an attempt to combat the array of problems that are thought to come with sitting at conventional desks for long periods – sometimes for up to ten hours a day with little or no movement.

-Standing desks are heavily advocated by some users to address these issues – which can include an increased risk of obesity, heart disease and musculoskeletal problems such as neck, shoulder and back pain.
+Standing desks are heavily advocated by some users to address these issues – which can include an increased risk of obesity, heart disease, and musculoskeletal problems such as neck, shoulder, and back pain.

-A standing desk allows you to adjust the height of your workspace to enable you to work in a standing position, which many believe has a positive impact on them physically and mentally in the workplace.
+A sit-to-stand desk allows you to adjust the height of your workspace to enable you to work in a standing position, which many believe has a positive impact on them physically and mentally in the workplace.
 However, others believe that they come with their own risks.

-So what are the main pros and cons of working at a standing desk?
+What are the main pros and cons of working at a standing desk?

-- Standing can help to reduce musculoskeletal pain – sitting for long periods can cause problems including shoulder, neck and back pain.
+- Standing can help to reduce musculoskeletal pain – sitting for long periods can cause problems including shoulder, neck, and back pain.

 - Standing has been shown to improve concentration, creativity and productivity.

 - Standing desks can be expensive and workplaces may be reluctant to invest in them due to budget constraints or speculation around their benefits.

 - Standing in the same place for a prolonged period can put increased pressure on the lower body, which can lead to muscle stiffness and fatigue, particularly in the feet and legs.

 - Standing could also have a negative effect on posture.
 It may encourage leaning and slumping if the desk hasn’t been set up at the correct height, which can lead to similar musculoskeletal problems as sitting.